realpython/python-guide/docs/shipping/freezing.rst

  $ pyinstaller script.py

-This creates,
+This creates:

 - a :code:`script.spec` file, analogous to a :code:`make` file
 - a :code:`build` folder, that holds some log files
-- a :code:`dist` folder, that holds the main executable :code:`script`, and some dependent Python libraries,
+- a :code:`dist` folder, that holds the main executable :code:`script`, and some dependent Python libraries

 all in the same folder as :code:`script.py`.
 PyInstaller puts all the Python libraries used in :code:`script.py` into the :code:`dist` folder, so when distributing the executable, distribute the whole :code:`dist` folder.

-The :code:`script.spec` file can be edited to `customise the build <http://pythonhosted.org/PyInstaller/#spec-file-operation>`_, with options such as
+The :code:`script.spec` file can be edited to `customise the build <http://pythonhosted.org/PyInstaller/#spec-file-operation>`_, with options such as:

 - bundling data files with the executable
 - including run-time libraries (:code:`.dll` or :code:`.so` files) that PyInstaller can't infer automatically
-- adding Python run-time options to the executable,
+- adding Python run-time options to the executable

 Now :code:`script.spec` can be run with :code:`pyinstaller` (instead of using :code:`script.py` again):